rcarver/config/doc/PATTERNS.md

 must be defined in order to use the pattern.
 If any attribute is undefined, Config will raise an error.

-    desc "Name of the pattern"
+    desc "The name"
     key  :name

-    desc "A sample value"
+    desc "The value"
     attr :value

 The attributes API has three methods.

-  * `desc` Each attribute **must** have a description.
+  * `desc` Each attribute *must* have a description.
 Config will throw an error if any attribute is not documented.
   * `attr` Define an attribute.
 A Ruby Symbol is expected.
 Defining an attribute creates both a reader and a writer method (here, `#value` and `#value=`).
   * `key` Define a *key* attribute.
 A key attribute is like an attribute but makes up the *primary key* of the pattern.
 This key is used to define equality.
+A pattern may have zero or more keys.

-In addition, both `key` and `attr` may take a second argument, the default value.
+Both `key` and `attr` may take a second argument, the default value.

     desc "Name of the pattern"
     key :name, "joe"